 Following the shock of the collision, both crews scrambled to take stock of their vessels.
 While Stockholm was found to be in no danger of sinking, the Doria had sustained critical damage and was listing over 20 degrees to its starboard side, allowing seawater to spill through its watertight compartments.

 Calamai resigned himself to abandoning ship, but soon encountered a catastrophic problem: the list was so bad that Doria’s eight portside lifeboats could no longer be launched.
 The remaining starboard side craft could only carry around 1,000 of the ship’s passengers and crew.
 “Here danger immediate,” Andrea Doria radioed.
 “Need lifeboats—as many as possible—can’t use our lifeboats.”

 Luckily for Calamai, his ship was floating in a heavily traveled strip of the Atlantic.
 While the mangled Stockholm began rescuing passengers from the Doria, several other vessels answered its distress calls and raced to the scene.
 The first, a small freighter called the Cape Ann, arrived around 12:30 a.m.
 Two American Navy ships followed shortly thereafter, but lifeboats remained scarce.
 Finally, around 2 a.m., a massive French ocean liner called the Ile de France maneuvered alongside the Doria, lit up the darkness with its floodlights and began making rescues with its lifeboats.

-Stockholm was eventually repaired and still sails today under the name Astoria.
+Stockholm was eventually repaired.
 Andrea Doria, meanwhile, rests in some 240 feet of water in the North Atlantic.
 It has become a hallowed site among scuba divers, who call it the “Mt.
-Everest” of diving, but poor visibility and unpredictable currents have ensured that 60-year-old wreck is still claiming lives.
-Since 1956, at least 16 people have perished while trying to explore its watery grave.
+Everest” of diving, but poor visibility and unpredictable currents have ensured that the 60-year-old wreck is still claiming lives.
+Since 1956, over a dozen people have perished while trying to explore its watery grave.